-Residence Hall and Chumley Hall lounge furnishings such as chairs, sofas, tables, televisions, cabinets, and portable VCR/DVD players are provided for common use and may not be removed from any lounge or common area.
+All common use furniture in Residential Lounges, Common Areas, Admin, and classroom buildings etc such as chairs, sofas, tables, televisions, cabinets, and portable VCR/DVD players are provided for common use and may not be or moved.
 Students found with college furnishings in their rooms will be required to return them immediately and assessed a \$50.00 fine.
 If not, the Facilities Staff will promptly be called to remove the items, and an additional \$50.00 fine will be charged to the student responsible for moving the furniture.
 If it is not possible to determine responsibility for the moved furniture, both residents of the student room where items are found will be charged for the removal.